jrwrigh/fluent_colormaps/README.md

 To start, what are colormaps for?
 They're a visualization tool.
 They attempt to communicate a change in numerical value from a sample set by changing color.
 The "greater" the change in color, the greater the change in numerical value.

-The rainbow is a linear scale of light wavelengths. *However*, how humans percieve a rainbow scale is **not** linear.
-In fact, the correlation between the percieved color change in a rainbow colormap and the actual numerical change is quite poor.
+The rainbow is a linear scale of light wavelengths. *However*, how humans perceive a rainbow scale is **not** linear.
+In fact, the correlation between the perceived color change in a rainbow colormap and the actual numerical change is quite poor.

 There are several instances where professionals have made incorrect conclusions from rainbow-based visualizations.
 Doctors have been found to make better diagnoses by using alternate colormaps: